juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-57.md

 - Adv on Wisdom
 - +10 temp HP

 I used the Zafu to scout the area.
-Here’s what I found:
+Here's what I found:
 - Some drow to the south.
 Encampment?
 - Spoiled soil.
 Excavations, probably.
 - Middle ziggurat has been excavated.